A new class of probabilities in the n-person red-and-black game: Rules of the game

 \section{Rules of the game}

-Let $N\geq 2$ be a a fixed integer, which denotes number of the players in the game.
+Let $N\geq 2$ be a fixed integer, which denotes the number of players in the game.
 Next, assume that $(x_1^0, \ldots x_N^0)$ is a vector of positive integers, where $x_j^0$ denotes the initial fortune of $j$-th player.
 Put $M := \sum_{i=1}^N x_i^0$ (the total amount of money at the beginning of the game) and let $G$ be a positive integer equal to a fixed goal the players aim to reach.
-We assume that the goal is the same for all players, only one player can win and moreover is is possible to win by one of the players.
-Therefore, we impose the following natural double inequality:
+We assume that the goal is the same for all players, only one player can win and at least some players have a chance to win.
+Therefore, we impose the following double inequality: